Gosselke-Loic/Matcha/README.md

 > Documentation coming soon!

 > [!CAUTION]
 > Disclaimer: This is a student project developed for learning purposes.
-While it may not strictly adhere to all industry-standard production practices yet, we have put our best efforts into delivering clean code and architecture that aims to follow professional guidelines as closely as possible.
+As we are exploring new technologies for the first time, some implementations may not strictly adhere to all industry-standard practices yet.
+However, we are committed to delivering clean code and an architecture that follows professional guidelines as closely as possible throughout our learning journey.